 Businesses, please note: The law is changing on 6th April 2015.
 It will be illegal for traders to publicly display cigarettes and tobacco, except in certain circumstances.
-See the following guidance to assist you in complying with the legislation (1.92MB, pdf).

 What do we do?